sufyansaufi/Familiarize-STM32F4-Board-with-Blinky-Application/README.md

 * A new project is created using STM32CubeMX.
 * Board is selected from the board selector in CubeMX so that it can pre-populate all pins that are connected on the board.
 * The LED that will be used for this project is determined.
-* The LED name is changed to be *pin_name* for easier identification.
 * Code is generated after all configuration is done.
-* In the main loop, HAL functions are called to make the desired LED to blink
+* In the main loop, HAL functions are called to make the desired LED to blink:
 * **HAL_GPIO_TOGGLE**
 * **HAL_Delay**
 * *500ms* is used to make the LED blink every 1 second